 Monday 25 June 2018, 7.30pm

-Pleased to welcome pianist, composer, and artist, Tisha Mukarji to OTO for a very special show alongside Angharad Davies, Áine O’Dwyer and Dominic Lash.
+Pleased to welcome pianist, composer, and artist, Tisha Mukarji to OTO for a very special show alongside Angharad Davies, Áine O’Dwyer, Dominic Lash, John Lely and Mira Benjamin.

 Tisha Mukarji is a pianist, composer, and artist.
 She holds an M.F.A from the Malmö Art Academy in Fine Arts and has performed and recorded her work extensively in Europe.
 She is the author of Auscultation (Berlin:Argobooks, 2010), and has CD releases on Creative Sourves Records (D is for Din, 2006) and Another Timbre (Endspace, 2008).